bytecode-mike/docker-b00t/README.md

         dependsOn buildDocker
         imageId = buildDocker.getTag()
         links = ['perkonsmysql:localhost']
+        exposedPorts =["tcp":8080]
         portBindings = '8080:8080'
         containerName = "$project.name"
     }

 This task builds, tags and creates a Docker container based on the underlying project.
+At this point you need to be familiar with two docker terms: [image](https://docs.docker.com/userguide/dockerimages/) and [container](https://www.docker.com/whatisdocker); the _image_ is just a template and it does not run, when a _image_ runs it always run as a _container_.

-This task __does not runs__ the docker container it only create it, in order to run it you need to consider the _runDocker_ task (below described).
+This task __does not runs__ the docker container it only create it, in order to run it you need to consider the _startDocker_ task (below described).
 This task depends on the _buildDocker_ task because it requires a valid docker image in order to to run a docker container.

-This task creates a [docker link](https://docs.docker.com/userguide/dockerlinks/) with the container named _perkonsmysql_ under the alias _localhost_.
+This task creates also a [docker link](https://docs.docker.com/userguide/dockerlinks/) with the container named _perkonsmysql_ under the alias _localhost_.
 The same value (_localhost_) is used in the jdbc driver (available in application.properties).

     spring.datasource.url=jdbc:mysql://localhost:3306/perkons_db

 Under this circumstances (docker link), you __need to have a running MySQL instance__ under the name _perkonsmysql_; consult the _Start MySQL in to a Docker container_ section for mode details about the MySQL container.

+Usually the docker containers are running isolated, our application is a web based application and it must be accessible so we need to create a container that expose to _8080_ port.
+If this (exposedPorts, portBindings) information is omitted then the container will be still running but no it will be not accessible.

 If the task run properly you must be able to see the docker new image by using the _docker ps -a_ command, the result must be similar with the following output.

+    gradlew createDocker

     docker ps -a

     CONTAINER ID        IMAGE                    COMMAND                CREATED             STATUS              PORTS               NAMES